iainkirkpatrick/gumroad-demo/README.md

 - Coffee
   - percentage-based pricing as an option? i.e. 10% of the total cart cost?
   - should there be a limit of a single coffee product per creator?
 This would simplify some logic in terms of automatically adding it to a cart, and it's hard to imagine good reasons why creators would need more than one if they can add additional tiers to their single coffee product.
+  - could further allow creators to choose the "default" tier of a Coffee product that is selected when it's automatically added to a cart

 - Commissions
   - will customers feel comfortable paying up-front before any kind of discussion with the creator? do they need some additional reassurance about the ability to ask for a refund if they aren't happy with the process post-purchase?
 Getting the balance right between customer satisfaction and creator happiness (and avoiding chargebacks) seems pretty important.